The degree is accredited by University College Birmingham.

 Teaching and assessment

-Modules will be delivered in blocks using a blended approach that comprises digital learning (webinars, virtual lectures and online materials) and some onsite teaching at UCB.
+Modules will be delivered in 12 six-week blocks using a blended approach that comprises digital learning (webinars, virtual lectures and online materials) and some onsite teaching at UCB.

 Each module will be completed with an assignment to demonstrate learning has taken place.
 Chartered manager status will be awarded on the successful completion of a final assessment.